HarkerRobo/SummerRoboCode2019/README.md

-Master branch corresponds to code for the Competition Robot (old wrist).
-Practice branch corresponds to code for the Practice Robot (new wrist).
+master branch corresponds to code for the Competition Robot (old wrist). practice branch corresponds to code for the Practice Robot (new wrist). old branch contains the code as it existed before seperating Competition and Practice code into branches